mebobby2/devops23/README.md

 Design your applications to use a combination of configuration files and environment variables.
 Make sure that the default values in a configuration file are sensible and applicable in most use-cases.
 Bake it into the image.
 When running a container, declare only the environment variables that represent the differences of a specific cluster.
 That way, your configuration will be portable and simple at the same time.

 ### Not So Secretive Secrets
-Almost everything Kubernetes needs is stored in etcd62.
+Almost everything Kubernetes needs is stored in etcd.
 That includes Secrets.
 The problem is that they are stored as plain text.
 Anyone with access to etcd has access to Kubernetes Secrets.
 We can limit the access to etcd, but that’s not the end of our troubles. etcd stores data to disk as plain text.
 Restricting the access to etcd still leaves the Secrets vulnerable to who has access to the file system.

 That, in a way, diminishes the advantage of storing Secrets in containers in tmpfs.
 There’s not much benefit of having them in tmpfs used by containers, if those same Secrets are stored on disk by etcd.